 Washburn Law continues to demonstrate its excellence and innovation in numerous areas.
 The dual JD/MBA program with the School of Business and the dual JD/MSW program with the Department of Social Work enhance opportunities for our students.
 Washburn Law has one of the best student-to-faculty ratios (10.7-1) among all law schools.
 The Legal Analysis, Research, and Writing Program was recognized as 11th in the nation in U.S. News and World Report's 2014 edition of America's Best Law Schools.
 Washburn University School of Law is one of only 20 law schools recognized as "Top Law Schools for Government Jobs" in the January 2012 issue of the National Jurist.
 In that same issue, Washburn Law was named one of the top 20 law schools for jobs as prosecutors and public defenders.
 Washburn Law was named a "Best Value" by National Jurist's sister publication preLaw magazine. preLaw recognized 60 schools that offer an affordable education with great job prospects and bar pass rates (fall 2011).
 Washburn Law Library is among the top 20 law school libraries in the nation, according to the National Jurist (November 2012).

 Since opening its doors in 1903, Washburn Law has graduated some the of the finest law professionals in the country.
-The law school's 7,065 alumni live in all 50 states, the District of Columbia and several foreign countries.
+The law school's more than 7,300 alumni live in 49 states, the District of Columbia, and several foreign countries.